 These soft-bodied insects vary in colour from yellow-green to almost black.
 Typically, they are found during cooler weather in the springtime.
 They are able to reproduce quickly.
 Aphids can be brought under control by the use of a gentle insecticide.
 This also has the benefit of eliminating any other predators.

-Caring For Daylilies In Winter
+How to Care For Daylily In Winter

 To truly prosper, daylilies need to rest in the winter months.
 The foliage on dormant daylilies will decline quickly at the first autumn freeze.
 As they go dormant, their buds tend to rest just below the surface and their compact structure is able to protect them from dehydration and winter ice.